alphagov/inside-government-admin-guide/creating-documents/add-contacts.md

 # Add contacts to a page

-While editing any field that supports markdown, begin typing the markdown command to insert a contact, using this markdown "[contact:" (remove the quotes).
+While editing any field that supports Markdown, begin typing the Markdown command to insert a contact, using this Markdown: \[contact:

 A dialogue box will appear, listing a few contacts, like this: